shreya227108/Rock_Paper_Sessor_Project/README.md

-### ✅ **Rock Paper Scissor**

-> A simple Rock-Paper-Scissors game built using HTML, CSS, and JavaScript.
-This interactive browser-based project allows users to play against the computer with clean UI, smooth gameplay, and basic game logic.

----
 # 🪨 Rock Paper Scissors Game

 This is a fun and interactive Rock-Paper-Scissors game built using **HTML**, **CSS**, and **JavaScript**.
 The game allows players to play against the computer and displays the result instantly based on traditional rules.